kubernetes/website/docs/concepts/services-networking/service.md

 consistent with the expectation.
 When `service` is accessed, traffic will be redirected to one of the backend `pod`s.

-Similar to iptables, Ipvs is based on netfilter hook function, but use hash table as the underlying data structure and work in the kernel space.
+Similar to iptables, Ipvs is based on netfilter hook function, but uses hash table as the underlying data structure and works in the kernel space.
-That means ipvs redirects traffic can be much faster, and have much better performance when sync proxy rules.
+That means ipvs redirects traffic much faster, and has much better performance when syncing proxy rules.
 Furthermore, ipvs provides more options for load balancing algorithm, such as:

 - rr: round-robin